Andhaghaaram: Plot

 It is revealed that the three men's timelines are taking place at different points in time.
 Selvam's closest confidant is Pooja, his tutor.
 She is the sister of Pradeep, who was once undergoing treatment by Indran.
 By the time Vinod gets a new landline installed, Pradeep has died by suicide, throwing himself off his balcony and landing on Indran, who also dies.
 Just like Pradeep, countless other patients Indran has been illegally treating have committed suicide through hypnosis.
 Indran had lost all faith in humanity after the loss of his family, hence his evil plan.
 Even in death, his vengeance lives on.
 It is Indran's spirit who has been calling and tormenting Vinod.
 The phone used to be Selvam's and is actually a medium to communicate with the dead.
 However, Selvam would later get into trouble with loan sharks, who kill him in order to take over his father's mansion.

 Pooja helps Vinod put the pieces together, but not before they realise that Selvam has been trying to help Vinod all along.
 Vinod breaks the telephone but Pooja tells him that he needs the telephone to contact Selvam to find out how to get rid of the tormenting spirit.
 Vinod runs back to the shop where he gave the telephone for fixing.
 He then stops at the bridge and attends the call.
-Indran hypnotises Vinod and forces him to jump off the bridge.
-In the nick of time, Selvam possesses and saves Vinod and also dismantles the phone, which ruptures both Indran and Selvam's connection with the world of the living.
+Indran hypnotises Vinod and forces him to jump off the bridge, but in the nick of time, Selvam possesses and saves Vinod by dismantling the phone, which ruptures both Indran and Selvam's connection with the world of the living.

-In the end, it is shown that Selvam gets his revenge on the publisher/real estate businessman by strangling him with the help of Pooja's information, and she completes Selvam's final wish.
+In the end, it is shown that Selvam gets his revenge on the real estate businessman by strangling him with the help of Pooja's information, and she completes Selvam's final wish.